 Another approach to resolution is to perform model-selection on a set of models of increasing spatial resolution.
-Clearly, an exhaustive enumeration of a full suite of possible layer-grids, using, say, the the-

-ory of integer partitions based on some finer underlying lattice, will produce a huge (combinatorially large) number of possible models.
-These cannot be computed exhaustively, so some kind of heuristic is necessary for exploring model spaces.
-An obvious idea is some kind of recursive algorithm which either will adaptively refine a very coarse model, or remove detail from a fine model, such that resolution is created at the depths statistically justifiable from the data.
+Clearly, an exhaustive enumeration of a full suite of possible layer-grids, using, say, the theory of integer partitions based on some finer underlying lattice, will produce a huge (combinatorially large) number of possible models.
+These will not be able to be computed exhaustively, so some kind of heuristic for exploring model spaces is necessary.
+An obvious idea is some kind of recursive algorithm which will either adaptively refine a very coarse model, or remove detail from a fine model, such that resolution is created at the depths statistically justifiable from the data.
+These ideas are closely related to segmentation approaches, also called the method of sieves (Evans and Stark, 2002).
+Some related approaches are (Esparza and GomezTrevino, 1997) and (Hidalgo et al., 1998), but these are not explicitly statistical in formulation.